-We form most bird names in the same way we name people.
-A first name, a last name.
+We form most bird names in the same way we do it for people: with a first name and a last name.
 Something specific, to differentiate from the more general.
 Burrowing Owl.
 Yellow Warbler.
 Mountain Chickadee.
 It’s always appreciated when the name tells you something about the bird, be it behavior, appearance, or habitat.
-Sometimes you get multiple clues: for example, Malaysian Pied-Fantail tells you a lot.
+Sometimes you get multiple clues: for example, Malaysian Pied-Fantail tells you a lot – where it lives, something about color, and a physical feature.

-The Clements taxonomy was recently updated for 2019, and it now includes 10,721 species.
-It seemed like a good time to go through them all and to revel in the nomenclature, classification, and general nerdiness that lies at the intersection of birding and logophilia.
-So I have been writing up some Python scripts to parse the latest downloadable spreadsheets from eBird and look at the results.
+The Clements taxonomy used by eBird was recently updated for 2019, and it now includes 10,721 species.
+It seemed like a good time to go through them all and to revel in the nerdiness that lies at the intersection of birding nomenclature, classification, and logophilia.
+So I have been writing up some Python scripts to parse the latest downloadable spreadsheets fand look at the results.
 I find this sort of thing so much fun that I figure everyone else must as well.
 Perhaps that is too optimistic.
-In any case, I’m making this post, and several that will follow, into a quiz.
+In any case, I’m making this post, and several that will follow, into a trivia quiz.
 Answers are at the bottom.

 With birds, having a mononym is equally rare.
 If we include bird names with a hyphen, such as Jacky-winter or Chuck-will’s-widow, there are 166 to consider.
 This is about 1.5% of all species.
 The number of mononyms that have no hyphens is 146.

-So how many birds go with two-word names, such as “Northern Cardinal”?
-The overwhelming majority: 9821, or just under 92%.
+If less than 2% are mononyms, how many birds go with two-word names, such as “Northern Cardinal”?
+The overwhelming majority.
+I counted 9821, or just under 92%.

 And then there are names with even more parts, but as is becoming clear, there cannot be very many along the lines of Great Blue Heron; after all, we’ve already accounted for 166+9,821=9,987 having names comprised of just one or two words.

 Which is the most common “surname” for a bird?
 (This is not the same as asking which family is the largest, because many families have members with different “last names.”
-For example, both Tufted Duck and Lesser Scaup are in the duck family, but only one goes by Mr. or Mrs. or Ms. Duck at the office.)
+For example, both Tufted Duck and Lesser Scaup are in the same taxonomic family, but only one would go by Mr. or Mrs. or Ms. Duck at the office.
+Also note that in this case, I am treating a name with a hyphen as unique.
+In other words, an Ant-tanager is different from a Tanager.)

-As stated above, the assumption here was that words could include a hyphen.
-I don’t like hyphens; they muck things up.
-They are not applied consistently.
+Now, the assumption here was that single words could include a hyphen, so that Ant-Tanager and Tanager are two different “surnames.”
+I don’t like hyphens; they really muck things up, as they are not applied consistently.
 For example, there are White-eyes, and then there is the Silvereye.
-Thick-Knees and Broadbills.
-Bee-eaters and Flycatchers.
-Cuckoo-Doves and Cuckooshrikes.
-Ant-Tanagers and Antwrens.
+There are Thick-Knees, but also Broadbills.
+How about Bee-eaters, but Flycatchers?
+Or Ant-Tanagers as opposed to Antwrens.
 That last one is particularly egregious.
 I don’t get it.
 Can someone explain this to me?
+Is it because we do not want to have two or more of the same letters in a row, was we would in Anttanager, Whiteeye, Thickknee, or Beeeater?
+Maybe I could buy that, but then why do we have Cuckoo-Doves, versus Cuckooshrikes?

 Rio de Janeiro Antbird